Prevent Falls at Home Before They Happen

 Why Fall Prevention Is More Than Just Products

-Without guidance, safety features are often added too late — or placed in ways that don’t provide meaningful support.
+Many falls happen because safety features are added too late — or installed in ways that don’t provide meaningful support.

 Not sure what changes would actually make your home safer?